newjersey/navigator.business.nj.gov/.github/pull_request_template.md

 ## Code author checklist

 - [ ] I have performed a self-review of my code
-- [ ] My code has adequate test coverage
+- [ ] I have created and/or updated relevant documentation, if necessary
 - [ ] I have not used any relative imports
+- [ ] I have checked for and removed instances of unused config from CMS
-- [ ] I have updated the documentation, if necessary
+- [ ] I have pruned any instances of unused code